jdawes88/temperature-energy-compare/README.md

    - `cd backend`
    - `npm install`
    - `npm run start:dev`
-- This will run the server on `http://localhost:8080` and you will be able to hit the `/tempsAndEnergy` enpoint to retrieve the relevant data
+- This will run the server on `http://localhost:8080` and you will be able to hit the `/tempsAndEnergy` endpoint to retrieve the relevant data

 #### Frontend